robinske/phone-verification-csharp/README.md

 # Phone Verification in C<span>#</span>

+Full tutorial available in the docs: https://www.twilio.com/docs/verify/quickstart/phone-verification-net-core-csharp

-Example .NET core app using the [Twilio Verify API](https://www.twilio.com/docs/verify)
+This is a small example .NET core app using the [Twilio Verify API](https://www.twilio.com/docs/verify)

 ## Running the program